status-im/ambassador.status.im/README.md

 - **Wekan Task board**
 https://boards.status.im/b/fchXE6x3kCqbs7RHL/status-ambassador-tasks

 - **Working groups**

-  - Ambassadors are free to choose their own contributions but ambassadors can find some task examples as below.
+Ambassadors are free to choose their own contributions.
+Task examples are listed below.

   - Event
     - Host a meetup
     - Attend a Hackathon and build something with Status or Embark